MAZICM/AI-ATAR/README.md

    > "I've been using this forest fire detection system for a while now, and it has significantly improved our response time to potential fire outbreaks.
 The accuracy and real-time detection capabilities are impressive."

-3. **Demo GIF or Screenshot:**

-   Including a GIF or screenshot of your project in action can also serve as a powerful visual representation of your code's output: